Mitsubishi Shogun (2007-2018) Review

 • Not enough safety kit by modern standards

-"In this Mitsubishi Shogun review we're looking back at a very old school SUV - in fact you could call it a 4x4 rather than an SUV.
-Very much a product of its time, the Mitsubishi Shogun was once the first choice of the country set that couldn't stretch to a Range Rover, as it majored on space, off-road ability and sheer presence.
-Now it feels distinctly behind the times, but that doesn't mean it is without appeal."
+"Very much a product of its time, the Mitsubishi Shogun was once the first choice of the country set that couldn't stretch to a Range Rover, as it majored on space, off-road ability and sheer presence.
+It feels distinctly behind the times, but that doesn't mean it is without appeal."

 Mitsubishi Shogun (2007-2018) Review: exterior front three quarter photo of the Mitsubishi Shogun on the road

 Back then, it was one of the few cars on the market that could pull a Palomino-filled horsebox to little Petunia’s gymkhana, with room in the boot for all her tack, while making just the right statement about owning a car solely and specifically for that job.
-For the green-welly brigade, it was a symbol of membership.
-For a time.
+For the green-welly brigade, it was a symbol of membership, for a time.

 As the years rolled by, though, the Mitsubishi Shogun’s appeal waned.
 It never lost any of the ability that made it popular - to this day, it’s still unstoppable off-road, hugely practical and impressively durable - it’s just that other cars came along that delivered all those same abilities, but with way more comfort and luxury thrown in, meaning less in the way of compromise.
 And for the well-heeled folk in question, that temptation was too strong to bear.

 But instead of abandoning its roots and trying to compete with newer competition on luxury and comfort, Mitsubishi decided to just keep doing what it had always done.
 And that means that the Mitsubishi Shogun has changed very little over the years.
-In fact, the car that went off sale reasonably recently in 2018 was hardly any different mechanically to the third-generation car that was released around the turn of the millennium.
+In fact, the car that went off sale reasonably recently in 2018 was hardly any different mechanically from the third-generation car that was released around the turn of the millennium.

-That’s why, the stuff that the Mitsubishi Shogun does well, it does as well as ever.
+That’s why the stuff that the Mitsubishi Shogun does well, it does as well as ever.
 It’s brilliant off-road, it’s a fantastic towcar with a strong engine and a pulling capacity of up to 3.5 tonnes, and with a huge cabin and seven seats, it’s enormously practical.
-It’s solidly built, impressively reliable, comes with a decent amount of standard kit and it’s pretty affordable.
+It’s solidly built, impressively reliable, comes with a decent amount of standard kit, and it’s pretty affordable.

 Stepping into the cabin, meanwhile, is like stepping back to the 1990s due to the dated nature of its design and materials, and if you compare the safety and infotainment kit available with that available in rivals, there are some very glaring omissions - automatic emergency braking and Apple Carplay/Android Auto, anyone?

 There are still a few hardcore fans kicking about who still love the Mitsubishi Shogun for its unapologetic ruggedness and its refusal to dumb down on that in the pursuit of economic success.
-And for those people, who use their car within a very narrow operating window, it works just fine, thank you very much.
+And for those people who use their car within a very narrow operating window, it works just fine, thank you very much.

 For the majority of today’s SUV buyers, though, who couldn’t give a flying mud-pie about off-roading ability and are far more interested in comfort, luxury, refinement, safety and gadgetry, there are literally dozens of other big 4x4s out there that will suit them better.